ahmedeida77/House_bell/README.md

 # House_bell
-Simulation of house bell using buzzer interfacing with raspberry pi in proteus.
+Simulation of house bell using buzzer with raspberry pi in proteus.
+Buzzer interfacing with raspberry pi in proteus.
+Simulation of  buzzer with raspberry pi in proteus.